froukje/datamapu/content/posts/classical_ml/gradient_boosting.md

 $$F_{m}(x) = F_{m-1}(x) + \alpha \sum_{j=1}^{J_m} \gamma_{jm}1(x\inR_{jm}).$$

 The sum means, that we sum all values $\gamma_{jm}$ of the terminal node $R_{jm}.$ The factor $\alpha$ is the learning rate, which is a hyperparamter between $0$ and $1$ that needs to be chosen.
-It determines the contribution of each tree and refers to the scaling mentioned in step 2B.
+It determines the contribution of each tree and is also often refered to as scaling of the models.
 The learning rate $\alpha$ is a parameter that is related with the [Bias-Variance Tradeoff]().
 A learning rate closer to $1$ usually reduces the bias, but increases the variance and vice versa.
 That is we choose a lower learning rate to reduce the variance and overfitting.

 3. **Output final model $F_M(x)$.**